George Carnegie, 6th Earl of Northesk

-Admiral George Carnegie, 6th Earl of Northesk (2 August 1716 – 22 January 1792) was a Scottish naval officer and peer.
+Admiral of the White George Carnegie, 6th Earl of Northesk (2 August 1716 – 22 January 1792) was a Royal Navy officer.
 He was the son of David Carnegie, 4th Earl of Northesk and Lady Margaret Wemyss and was born on 2 August 1716.
-A career Royal Navy officer, he fought in the War of the Austrian Succession and the First Carnatic War, where in the East Indies he participated in the action of 6 July 1746.
-His service was curtailed by a series of debilitating illnesses and he never served at sea again after being promoted to rear-admiral in 1756.
+A career naval officer, he fought in the War of the Austrian Succession and the First Carnatic War, where in the East Indies he participated in the action of 6 July 1746.
+His service was curtailed by a series of debilitating illnesses and he never served at sea again after being promoted to Rear-Admiral of the Blue in 1756.
 He died on 20 January 1792 at age 75.

 Early life

 George Carnegie was born on 2 August 1716 as the second son of David Carnegie, 4th Earl of Northesk and his wife Margaret, the daughter of James Wemyss, Lord Burntisland and Margaret Wemyss, 3rd Countess of Wemyss.